h-ssiqueira/followback/old/diagram_v1.md

 :Setup the authentication token;

-:Get the total number followers of the authenticated user;
+:Get the total number of followers of the authenticated user;

 repeat :Get next page of followers;
-    repeat :Get next follwer user;
+    repeat :Get next follower user;
         if (Does the authenticated user follow this user?) then (no) :Follow user;
         else (yes)